If We Don’t, Who Will?

 DJ Tara spins a collage of soulful sounds that captures an eclectic vibe.
 Her sets acknowledge the past while looking to the future and celebrating the now.
 In addition to performing at venues throughout New York City, Tara has two mix shows: misc. on The Lot Radio in Brooklyn and UpBeat on Soho Radio in London, blending music that is both new and old, familiar and unknown, across eras, genres, and continents.
 DJ Tara is supplying vibes for the opening reception of If We Don’t Who Will? on June 25.

-Technological Development by DOTDOT, with architectural design by LOT-EK, and fabrication by Whitney Design & Fabrication.
+Technological development by DOTDOT Studio, with architectural design by LOT-EK, and fabrication by Chris Zirbes and Whitney Design & Fabrication.
+Mechanical design by J+M Engineering with structural consulting by Eytan Solomon / TYLin Group.